Unidata/LDM/README.md

 remove.py wrkgrpName credential desc recv_node recv_interface recv_vlanId
 remove_circuit
-Removes an recv entry when the subscriber leaves calling the edit.py.
+Removes an recv entry when the subscriber leaves.
+Note: when the subscriber is the last one, it will remove the circuit from the AL2S network.

 Parameters:
 wrkgrpName